prajjawal05/transcoding/README.md

 #### Actions

-At the time this readme was written, it had three sample applications: chatbot, transcoder and a sample.
-Each of those will be explained in detail later.
+At the time this readme was written, it had three sample applications: [chatbot](https://github.com/prajjawal05/transcoding/tree/main/chatbot), [transcoder](https://github.com/prajjawal05/transcoding/tree/main/transcoder) and a [sample](https://github.com/prajjawal05/transcoding/tree/main/sample).
+Each of those will be explained in detail inside the directories.

 #### Object Store